5.4.10 Vision Voice Box

 root@ubuntu:~# ls /dev/snd/

-The audio device name should be "hw:1,0" as shown.
+The audio device name shown in the figure should be "plughw:0,0".

 # Configure tros.b environment